Skip to content

 What equipment is needed for home training?

-“Those who train at home should acquire a small set of additional weights.
-I consider a dumbbell range from 5 to 35 kilograms optimal, so five, ten, 20, 30, and 35 kilograms, as well as a barbell with plates of similar levels.
+“Those training at home should acquire a small set of additional weights.
+I consider a dumbbell set from 5 to 35 kilograms optimal, so five, ten, 20, 30, and 35 kilograms, as well as a barbell with plates of similar levels.
 Additionally, a man over 50 on the way to a dream body should get a not-too-small ab wheel, with a diameter of 20 to 25 centimeters.
 It’s ideal for the core and abs.
 Resistance bands in three strengths are also great.
 And, of course, you need a mat.”

 When will the training show first results, in your experience, if one over 50 stays disciplined?

-Nutrition for the Dream Body Over 50: “Daily 150 Grams of Carbohydrates, Protein-rich in the Evening”
+Nutrition for the dream body over 50: “Daily 150 grams of carbohydrates, protein-rich in the evening”

 What should our over-50-year-old pay attention to in his diet if he wants a six-pack?

 “On average, men have between 20 and 25 percent body fat.
 To see the six-pack, this must be reduced to 12 to 15 percent, essentially halved.
 I recommend consuming 150 grams of carbohydrates daily.
-It doesn’t matter what you spend the carbohydrates on, whether pasta or bread.
-However, you shouldn’t skip them, as it would harm fat metabolism.
+It doesn’t matter what you spend the carbohydrates on, such as pasta or bread.
+However, you shouldn’t skip them, as it would harm the fat metabolism.
 In the evening, skip the carbohydrates and eat protein-rich.”

 Daily protein requirement

-The German Nutrition Society recommends that untrained adults consume 0.8 grams of protein per kilogram of body weight daily, regardless of gender.
+The German Nutrition Society recommends untrained adults consume 0.8 grams of protein per kilogram of body weight daily, regardless of gender.
 Trained individuals need about double that.
-As a guideline after training: About 20 grams of protein—this can be achieved through a shake, or through two slices of whole-grain bread, 100 grams of salmon, or two large glasses of whole milk (about 700 milliliters).4
+As a guideline after training: About 20 grams of protein–this can be achieved through a shake, or through two slices of whole-grain bread, 100 grams of salmon, or two large glasses of whole milk (about 700 milliliters).4

-“Overall, you should consume plenty of protein, also 30 minutes after each strength-focused training.
-It’s important that the proteins—whether of animal origin or as whey—are of high quality.
+“Overall, you should consume plenty of proteins, also 30 minutes after each strength-focused training.
+It’s important that the proteins–whether of animal origin or as whey–are of high quality.
 I recommend three meals in total, with four-hour breaks in between.
 Enjoy!
 It works.”